 I prepared 2 or 3 short questions for my interviewers because you also want to see whether the firm is the right fit for you, whilst also showing further interest in what the firm has to offer.
 These questions could be something as simple as asking what it is that they like most about working here or how has the firm shaped and propelled their career.

 It is ok to be nervous, everyone (including your interviewers) once sat in the same situation you are in.
 They will understand the initial nerves, but it is important not to let them take over.
 Answer the questions put to you but feel free to take control of the conversation, and if there is something you don’t know, keep going.
 I found that attending the pre-interview networking evenings really helped on settling my nerves.
 Here you can chat to other candidates, trainees and potential interviewing partners or associates before the interview who are more than happy to offer you invaluable advice.
 It is important to remember that your interviewers want you to do well, so be confident in yourself and give it your best shot!

-Head over to our Summer Intern Programme page for more information on how to apply.
+Head over to our Summer Intern Programme page or the Graduate Hub more information.